Market ups and downs are normal and happen for many reasons.

 Different events and factors can cause the markets to move up and down.
 Surprising events, economic uncertainty and changes in investor sentiment can all cause market fluctuations.
 Larger drops occur occasionally, but historically, markets have bounced back from declines.

-Understanding the potential causes of stock market volatility can help you make decisions about your investment plan.
+Understanding the potential causes of stock market volatility can help you make decisions about risk in your investment plan.
 It may also help you stick with it through the ups and downs.
 Here are some causes beyond the "normal" ebbs and flows of the market.